Apple Butter Recipe For Canning (Stovetop)

 In order to make apple butter, we first need to make applesauce so the best apples to use to make apple butter will be the same as for applesauce.

 Feel free to use any apple variety that you come by but generally speaking, it’s better to choose a sweet variety (So… Not Granny Smith).
+It really doesn’t matter what variety of apples you choose, they can be red apples, green apples, or even crabapples.

-If you find a variety with softer, “sandier” texture like Golden delicious for example, that’s even better but not really mandatory.
+Make sure though, that the apples that you choose are ripe, juicy, and sweet.
+If you find a variety with a softer, “sandier” texture like Golden Delicious for example, that’s even better but not mandatory.
 We are going to cook and puree the apples with an immersion blender anyway.

-If you’d like, you can add a bit of stevia or molasses instead of sugar, or you can use nothing.
+• Sugar – if you’d like, you can add a bit of stevia or molasses instead of sugar, or you can use nothing.
 Apples are sweet enough, the added sugar just helps preserve the color of the apple butter for a longer period.
+Or, you can add a different amount of sugar…

 To make apple butter, add 1/2 cup of sugar for every 1 pound of apples that you are processing.
 You can add less or a little more (but not much more).